slateci/slateci.github.io/_posts/2019-10-04-perfsonar.md

 Network testing is hugely important to diagnose problems within and between sites.
-We're trying to make network diagnostics dead simple with SLATE, and to do that we've SLATE-ified pieces of the excellent perfSONAR software stack (https://www.perfsonar.net).
+We're trying to make network diagnostics dead simple with SLATE, and to do that we've SLATE-ified pieces of the excellent [perfSONAR](https://www.perfsonar.net) software stack.
 This application has recently landed into the SLATE stable catalog, and so we thought we would give you a little tour of this handy tool!